-Choose Your Travel Dates Wisely When Booking Cheap International Flights
+Choose Your Travel Dates Wisely When Booking Flights

 That old saying you've heard about booking flights on a Tuesday to get the best flight deals?
 It's not true.
 There is no single best day to book flights.

 But what day of the week you actually step on the plane plays a huge role in how much you pay whether you're traveling domestically or heading abroad.
-The cheapest days of the week to travel are typically Tuesdays, Wednesdays, and Saturdays.
+The cheapest days to fly internationally are typically Tuesdays, Wednesdays, and Saturdays.
 When it comes to finding cheap international flights, being open to traveling on these days can save you a ton.

-For Cheap International Flights, Focus on the Shoulder Season
+For International Flight Deals, Focus on the Shoulder Season

 The time of year plays a big role in cheap international airfare.
 A trip to Europe in the peak summer will almost always cost a small fortune, as airlines know demand is high.
 If you're hoping to save more on flights, try to avoid a big international trip from mid-June through August.